WEEKLY KEY METRICS:

 Loading chart...

-CP reports carload data on a weekly basis to the Association of American Railroads (AAR).
-The links above contain the carload data provided to the AAR as well as the same data reorganized to reflect the line of business categories used by CP for financial reporting purposes (including total RTMs).
+CPKC reports carload data on a weekly basis to the Association of American Railroads (AAR).
+The links above contain the carload data provided to the AAR as well as the same data reorganized to reflect the line of business categories used by CPKC for financial reporting purposes (including total RTMs).

 Carload and RTM data is published every Monday by 2pm Eastern Time.